-Lindsey a purple belt under Jason Swanson of Charles Gracie Sparks stumbled across jiu-jitsu by accident when attempting to attend a fitness class.
+Lindsey a brown belt under Jason Swanson of Charles Gracie Sparks stumbled across jiu-jitsu by accident when attempting to attend a fitness class.
 As sexual assault survivor, she was drawn in by the self-defense aspect.
 She started officially training in August of 2013, along with her children who she loves sharing the mats with and refers to as her favorite training partners.
 After 2 short months of training, she competed in her first tournament and hasn’t stopped.
 It was clear to her early on that there is a vast difference between sport jiu-jitsu and self-defense jiu-jitsu.
-Now a purple belt, she has feels she has come to a place where she can train jiu-jitsu from a self-defense aspect and apply it to competition successfully.
+Now a brown belt, she has feels she has come to a place where she can train jiu-jitsu from a self-defense aspect and apply it to competition successfully.

 However, her passion for jiu-jitsu goes far beyond the competition mats.
 She is an extremely passionate and active advocate for women’s jiu-jitsu.

 “Jiu Jitsu has been such a gift in my life, a tool that has given me my power back and I want to share that gift with as many other women as possible.
 The journey hasn’t always been easy but has always been worth it!
 My goal is to continue growing and learning as much as I can and give back to others, encourage other women and inspire them to find their true strength.”